igorwaw/web-advent/content/2015/20-houses/index.md

 * Iterate through all house numbers starting from 1.
 For each house:
 * Iterate through elves - numbers from 1 to house number, let's call that value i
-* Calculate: house number modulo i, if it's equal to 0, that house get 10*i presents
+* Calculate: house number modulo i, if it's equal to 0, that house gets 10*i presents

 ```python
         housenumber=0